Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.9Location

-Why for business — Marina Bay Sands opened in 2010 as the working integrated-resort across three towers connected by the working SkyPark — the working Moshe Safdie-designed working 200-metre rooftop garden that holds the working 150-metre infinity pool (the working highest-and-longest hotel infinit…
+Why for business: Marina Bay Sands opened in 2010 as the integrated-resort across three towers connected by the SkyPark, the Moshe Safdie-designed 200-metre rooftop garden that holds the 150-metre infinity pool (the world's largest rooftop infinity pool, 57 storeys up).
+The Sands Expo convention centre downstairs makes it the default base for conference weeks, with the trade-off of crowds at every lift bank.

-Best room: Sands Suite (the working private-terrace flagship) or Premier Marina Bay View Room for the working entry-level option.
+Best room: Sands Suite (the private-terrace flagship) or Premier Marina Bay View Room for the entry-level option.

 Raffles Singapore